 “PZP,” (porcine zona pellucida), is a protein based non-hormonal fertility control vaccine.
 This substance is used in multiple forms.
 The “wild horse advocate public” generally is aware of 2 forms; the forms referenced as “Native PZP” and PZP-22.

-- “Native” is usually applied via dart Using the original vaccine protocol on horses (where two doses were done as “prime in fall” and “boost in spring” and then every spring after that), delivers about 12 months of efficacy.
+- “Native” is usually applied via dart using the original vaccine protocol on horses (where two doses are done in the initial treatment year: one as “prime in fall” and one as a “boost in spring,” and then one annual every spring after that) delivers about 12 months of efficacy.

 - PZP-22, usually delivered by a jab-stick in a chute after a roundup, delivers about 22 months of efficacy (video above).